Return to Observations

 Before Observing

 • Once approved, you may contact the teacher directly to ask permission to observe their class, explaining your purpose for observing.
-Keep in mind that it’s the instructor’s right and professional responsibility to decide whether or not you can visit their class.
+It’s the instructor’s right to decide whether or not you can visit their class.

 • Before the observation, check with the teacher to see if they would like to meet with you in advance and if they are willing to meet with you after.
-It helps if you know in advance about the class you will be observing — what the course is designed to do, what level the students are at, what the teacher is planning to do in the specific class to be observed and why.
-This could help you to make more sense of what it is that goes on in the classroom.
+Being informed about the class in advance could help you to make more sense of what goes on in the classroom.

 • Other things to double-check with the teacher prior to the observation are: